Year of the Dog serial novel

 “Well, I can’t live at your brother’s little apartment.
 And you have lots of room.”

-He owed Aunt Nell more than he could say.
+He owed Auntie Nell more than he could say.
 Right after his father died, when Ashwin and Dusty had still been shell-shocked, she had taken them in and showered them with the love they hadn’t known they needed.

 “You had your client come here?”
 Her perfectly sculpted eyebrows rose until they disappeared in her curled (expensively colored) bangs.
 Her wide eyes darted around the living room, but they obviously encompassed the ramshackle house.